Fipronil: Ecological toxicity

 Fipronil is highly toxic to crustaceans, insects (including bees and termites) and zooplankton, as well as rabbits, the fringe-toed lizard, and certain groups of gallinaceous birds.
 It appears to reduce the longevity and fecundity of female braconid parasitoids.
 It is also highly toxic to many fish, though its toxicity varies with species.
 Conversely, the substance is relatively innocuous to passerines, wildfowl, and earthworms.

 Its half-life in soil is four months to one year, but much less on the soil surface because it is more sensitive to light (photolysis) than water (hydrolysis).

 Few studies of effects on wildlife have been conducted, but studies of the nontarget impact from emergency applications of fipronil as barrier sprays for locust control in Madagascar showed adverse impacts of fipronil on termites, which appear to be very severe and long-lived.
 Also, adverse effects were indicated in the short term on several other invertebrate groups, one species of lizard (Trachylepis elegans), and several species of birds (including the Madagascar bee-eater).

 Nontarget effects on some insects (predatory and detritivorous beetles, some parasitic wasps and bees) were also found in field trials of fipronil for desert locust control in Mauritania, and very low doses (0.6-2.0 g a.i./ha) used against grasshoppers in Niger caused impacts on nontarget insects comparable to those found with other insecticides used in grasshopper control.
 The implications of this for other wildlife and the ecology of the habitat remain unknown, but appear unlikely to be severe.
 This lack of severity was not observed in bee species in South America.
 Fipronil is also used in Brazil and studies on the stingless bee Scaptotrigona postica have shown adverse reactions to the pesticide, including seizures, paralysis, and death with a lethal dose of .54 ng a.i./bee and a lethal concentration of .24 ng a.i./μl diet.
 These values are highly toxic in Scaptotrigona postica and bees in general.
 Toxic baiting with fipronil has been shown to be effective in locally eliminating German wasps.
 All colonies within foraging range were eliminated within one week.

 In May 2003, the French Directorate-General of Food at the Ministry of Agriculture determined that a case of mass bee mortality observed in southern France was related to acute fipronil toxicity.
 Toxicity was linked to defective seed treatment, which generated dust.
-In February 2003, the ministry decided to temporarily suspend the sale of BASF crop protection products containing fipronil in France.
+In February 2003, the ministry decided to temporarily suspend the sale of all pesticides manufactured by the company BASF in France.
 The seed treatment involved has since been banned.

 Notable results from wildlife studies include: